-Sexual assault occurs when a person is forced, coerced or tricked into sexual acts against their will or without their consent, of if a child or young person under the age of 18 is exposed to sexual activities.
+Sexual assault occurs when a person is forced, coerced or tricked into sexual acts against their will or without their consent.
+Also if a child or young person under the age of 18 is exposed to sexual activities.

-Sexual assault is a crime.
-Sexual assault is not the victim’s fault.
+Sexual assault is a crime and is no fault of the victim’s.